Staying Safe in Hot Weather

 - Dress for the weather by wearing loose, light-coloured, lightweight clothing.
 Protect yourself from the sun by wearing a wide-brimmed hat and sunglasses.

 - Avoid sunburn, stay in the shade and use sunscreen with SPF 30 or more.

 - Keep your home cool.
 Open windows (ensuring children are not at risk of falling from them), close shades or blinds, use an air conditioner and prepare meals that do not require an oven.

 - Avoid working or exercising in the heat.
 If you must, drink two to four glasses of non-alcoholic fluids each hour.
 Limit outdoor activity during the day, opt for early mornings or late evenings.

 - If you are taking medication, particularly for mental illness, heart disease or Alzheimer's disease, ask your doctor or pharmacist whether heat exposure increases your health risk.

 - Regularly drink non-alcoholic beverages (preferably water), even if you are not physically active.
 Don't wait until you are thirsty.

 - If your doctor generally limits the amount of fluid you drink, or you have been prescribed water pills, ask about increasing the amount of water you can drink while temperatures are high.

-- Conduct regular check-ins on your family, friends, and neighbours to make sure others are safe -- especially those who are living along.
+- Conduct regular check-ins on your family, friends and neighbours to make sure others are safe -- especially those who are living alone.